Types of Fuel Additives

 Diesel Exhaust Fluid

 Diesel exhaust fluid is always getting confused for a type of fuel additive.
-Diesel exhaust fluid (or DEF) is a solution used in almost all diesel-powered cars and trucks built after 2010 and equipped with Selective Catalytic Reduction (SCR) or similar device.
+DEF (Diesel exhaust fluid) is a solution used in almost all diesel-powered cars and trucks built after 2010 and equipped with Selective Catalytic Reduction (SCR) or similar device.

 DEF is a non-toxic and non-flammable solution that contains 35.5% high-purity urea and 67.5% deionized water.
 It's purpose is to help SCR reduce nitrogen oxide emissions (NOx) on your diesel engine.
 As a side effect, it also helps your engine operate at maximum efficiency resulting in better fuel economy and lower costs.